Modelling two-dimensional droplet rebound off deep fluid baths: Results

-Through varying dimensionless grouping values $W\!e$ and $Oh$ for the deformable droplet regime in the absence of gravity, we are able to begin to consider wider trends that can be observed.
-We present a series of cases within a region of stability of the numerical model, noting that the assumption that the deformations are small begin to break down on the higher Weber end of the parameter regime.
+Through varying dimensionless grouping values $W\!e$ and $Oh$ in the absence of gravity, we construct an understanding of wider trends that can be observed.
+We present a series of cases within a region of applicability of the model, noting that the assumption that the deformations are small begin to break down at higher Weber numbers.

-We begin this parameter study by first highlighting the extremes the system may consider, in particular looking at distinct $W\!e$ and $Oh$ runs within Figure~\ref{fig: Deformation comparisons}.
-Scaled to highlight difference in deformation, the figure shows the four cases at the same nondimensional times.
-The first snapshot is taken at $t_\text{imp}/t_\sigma$, and the last at $t_\text{liftoff}/t_\sigma$.
-The middle snapshots showcase deformation down the penultimate figure which is at maximum depth.
-The figures highlight that deformation of both of the liquid interfaces is more strongly linked to the Weber number than the Ohnesorge number, however the size of the droplet still plays a part, as the bottom snapshot, showing the largest in both $W\!e$ and $Oh$ of the four images shows greatest deformation in the drop and bath.
+We begin this parameter study by first highlighting the extremal values the investigation, in particular looking at distinct $W\!e$ and $Oh$ runs in Figure~\ref{fig: Deformation comparisons}.
+Scaled to highlight differences in deformation, the figure shows the four cases at the same nondimensional times.
+The first snapshot is taken at $t_\text{imp}/t_\sigma$, and the last at $t_\text{detachment}/t_\sigma$, where we define $t_\text{detachment}$ as the time when the drop and bath detach as the distance between them is larger than the threshhold $\varepsilon R_0$.
+The middle columns showcase intermediate deformations, with the penultimate column corresponding to maximum depth.
+The figures highlight that deformation of both of the liquid interfaces is more strongly linked to the Weber number than the Ohnesorge number, however the balance between viscous and surface tension effects still plays a part, as the bottom row at largest $W\!e$ and smallest $Oh$ of the four rows shows greatest deformation in the drop and bath.
+The Reynolds number $Re=\sqrt{W\!e}/Oh$ increases from row 1 to row 4 and is approximately equal for the two middle rows.

-We will consider the time of impact $t_\text{imp}$ when the droplet's centre of mass passes $z=R_0$, and similarly consider the droplet as detached $t_{\text{liftoff}}$ when the centre of mass passes $z=R_0$ upwards again.
-The contact time $t_c$ is then the difference between these two times.
-This choice of time to determine contact will be different from when the lubrication layer `switches on' in the model, but this is done for a more accurate comparison to other methods as the location of centre of mass is a more easily measurable quantity for DNS and other methods, so will be a better comparison to wider literature.
-This will often be presented nondimensionally with the capillary scaling $t_c/t_\sigma = \tau$, summarised as,
+In what follows, and to agree with prior studies, the time of impact $t_\text{imp}$ is defined as when the centre of mass of the droplet passes $z=R_0$ and $t_{\text{liftoff}}$ is when the centre of mass passes $z=R_0$ upwards again.
+The contact time $t_c=t_{\text{liftoff}}-t_\text{imp}$ is the difference between these two times.
+This choice of time to determine contact will be different from when the lubrication layer `switches on' in the model, but this is done for a more accurate comparison to results in the wider literature.
+The other values we will consider are the maximum depth reached by the south pole of the droplet which we denote as $\delta$, and present as fraction of radius, and the coefficient of restitution, the negative of ratio of separation velocity at $t_\text{liftoff}$ to contact velocity at $t_\text{imp}$.
+Summarising: